-Kelsey grew up in Athens, Alabama, where she began her training under the direction of Beth Cannon and Julie George.
-She continued her studies at the University of Alabama, graduating in 2012 with a BS in Dance Performance and Choreography.
-At UA, she performed leading roles in The Nutcracker, La Bayadère, Les Sylphides, and Jose Limon’s There is a Time.
-After graduation, Kelsey joined Atlanta Ballet as a Fellowship dancer.
-She has had performed with the Company in Michael Pink’s Dracula, Christopher Wheeldon’s Rush, and Atlanta Ballet’s Nutcracker.
-She also danced the featured roles of Ponytail Girl in David Bintley’s Carmina Burana and the Rose Soloist in Annabelle Lopez Ochoa’s Requiem for a Rose.
-Kelsey thanks her family for their continuous love and support.
-She looks forward to learning and growing with Atlanta Ballet.
+Kelsey grew up in Athens, Ala., where she began her training under the direction of Beth Cannon and Julie George.
+She continued her studies at the University of Alabama and graduated in 2012 in Dance Performance and Choreography.
+During this time she performed leading roles in The Nutcracker, La Bayadère, Les Sylphides and Jose Limon’s There Is a Time.
+After graduation, Kelsey joined the Atlanta Ballet Fellowship Ensemble.
+She has performed with the Company in Michael Pink’s Dracula, Christopher Wheeldon’s Rush and Atlanta Ballet’s Nutcracker.
+During her first season with the Ballet, she was featured in roles such as a Ponytail Girl in David Bintley’s Carmina Burana and the Rose soloist in Annabelle Lopez Ochoa’s Requiem for a Rose.
+Kelsey would like to thank her family for their continuous love and support.
+She looks forward to learning and growing with the Atlanta Ballet.

-Kiara began her ballet training at age 6 in Cary, North Carolina at Cary Ballet Conservatory.
+Kiara began her ballet training at age 6 in Cary, N.C., at Cary Ballet Conservatory.
 She spent summers training at Boston Ballet, Saratoga Summer Dance Intensive and Pacific Northwest Ballet.
-After graduating from the University of North Carolina School of the Arts, Kiara was awarded a full scholarship to continue her training as a Professional
+After graduating from the University of North Carolina School of the Arts, she continued her training as a Professional

 Pablo was born in Puebla, Mexico.
-After moving to the U.S. he began training with Amy Rose in Libertyville, Illinois and studied additionally at the Boston Ballet School.
-He continued his training at the Jacobs School of Music at Indiana University and graduated in 2010 with a BS in Ballet Performance with an Outside Field in Communications and Culture.
-At IU, under the direction of Michael Vernon, he danced leading roles in works by Frederick Ashton, George Balanchine, Agnes de Mille, Matthew Neenan, Twyla Tharp and Violette Verdy.
-Prior to joining Atlanta Ballet, Pablo performed and toured with the Joffrey Ballet of Chicago as a trainee.
-Pablo made his Atlanta Ballet debut as a featured dancer in Wayne McGregor’s Eden/Eden.
-He has since danced in James Kudelka’s The Four Seasons and The Man in Black and Christopher Wheeldon’s Rush.
-Pablo looks forward to another incredible season with the Atlanta Ballet and wishes to thank his family for their wonderful support.
+After moving to the United States, he began training with Amy Rose and studied at the Boston Ballet School.
+He continued his training with Violette Vendy at the Jacobs School of Music at Indiana University and graduated in 2010 with a B.S. in Ballet Performance with an Outside Field in Communications and Culture.
+Before joining Atlanta Ballet, Pablo performed with the Joffrey Ballet of Chicago as a trainee.
+Pablo made his Atlanta Ballet debut as a featured dancer in Wayne McGregor’s Eden|Eden.
+He has since danced in James Kudelka’s The Four Seasons and The Man in Black, Christopher Wheeldon’s Rush, Ohad Naharin’s Minus 16, David Bintley’s Carmina Burana and Michael Pink’s Dracula.
+He is also a member of Atlanta Ballet’s Wabi Sabi.
+Pablo looks forward to another incredible season with Atlanta Ballet and thanks his family for their wonderful support.